engageinteractive/validate/README.md

 Rules should be separated with a pipe (|), and parameters for various rules should be enclosed in square brackets: `data-validate="min[2]|max[100]"`

+The plugin will automatically be called when the form is submitted.

 ### Advanced

 You can also use the plugin independently, by calling it like so: